Toronto Raptors: 2013–2018: The DeRozan and Lowry era

-2018–2019: First championship season with Kawhi Leonard
+2018–2019: First championship season

 Toronto's roster underwent two major changes during the 2018–19 season.
 First, on July 18, DeRozan was traded, along with Jakob Pöltl and a protected 2019 first-round draft pick, to the San Antonio Spurs in exchange for Kawhi Leonard and Danny Green.
 Leonard was a two-time All-Star and two-time Defensive Player of the Year, but owing to the short length of his contract, there was uncertainty over his longer-term future with the franchise.
 Secondly, during the trade deadline, the Raptors traded Jonas Valančiūnas, Delon Wright, C. J. Miles, and a 2024 second-round draft pick to the Memphis Grizzlies for Marc Gasol—another multiple All-Star and former Defensive Player of the Year—and signed Jeremy Lin shortly thereafter.
 The Raptors got off to a 6–0 start, a franchise record.
 Winning their 16th game on November 23, the Raptors broke their franchise record for the best start through 20 games with a 16–4 record.
 They reached the 20-win mark quicker than any time in their history when they won the 24th game of their season on December 1 against the Cleveland Cavaliers in Cleveland.
 On January 13, 2019, the Toronto Raptors broke the record for most points scored in franchise history after beating the Washington Wizards in Washington 140–138 points after double overtime.